Prospects for Detecting Boosted Dark Matter in DUNE through Hadronic Interactions

+Liquid argon, a dense fluid with moderately large nuclei, is a consummate target candidate of BDM detection through hadronic scattering, granting higher interaction rates.
+Conversely, the nuclear effects of argon, and in particular the propagation and interaction through the nucleus (known as final-state interactions, or FSI) of the hadrons produced in the BDM-nucleon interactions, alter the kinematics of the particles revealed in the detector~\cite{DUNETDRvol2,Andreopoulos:2009rq}, jeopardizing the reconstruction, and in particular that of the direction, of the signal candidates.

+In this \textit{Letter}, we study the observed hadronic signatures of BDM in LArTPC detectors evaluating the nuclear effects using a novel Monte Carlo (MC)-based analysis, and obtain the search sensitivity taking into consideration the atmospheric neutrino background.

-\fakesubsection{ Models} We consider the following representative BDM model as a benchmark for our study.
-The model contains two components of DM.
-The heavier component, $\psi$, whose abundance dominates, scatters off of hydrogen in the Sun, gets captured and builds up at the center of the Sun, then annihilates into the relativistic lighter component, $\chi$, i.e. the BDM:
+\fakesubsection{ BDM Model} We consider the following representative BDM model as a benchmark for our study~\cite{Berger:2014sqa}.
+The model consists of two components of DM.
+The dominant component, $\psi$, scatters off of hydrogen in the Sun, gets captured and builds up, then annihilates into the relativistic lighter component, $\chi$, i.e.\ the BDM:

 The modeling of this annihilation is not particularly relevant to the phenomenology at hand, but we assume that this is the dominant annihilation process for $\psi$.
 As we discuss shortly, so long as the annihilation cross section is sufficiently large, it will not enter into the determination of the BDM flux.
+Although annihilation is also possible in the Galactic Center, for a broad range of parameters the flux from the Sun will dominate over that from the Galactic Center.
+The large solar flux makes it possible to have observable signals with scattering cross sections of weak scale size or even smaller.

-The BDM $\chi$ produced in the above process then emerges from the Sun at high velocity and scatters off of nuclei in the detector.
-This case of BDM sourced from the Sun is particularly interesting because equilibrium between DM capture and DM annihilation is generically reached~ \cite{Huang:2013xfa, Berger:2014sqa}, which eliminates the parametric dependence on the DM annihilation cross section.
-None of these processes require the interaction of either DM component with leptons.
-As a minimal assumption, we therefore do not introduce leptonic interactions, though hadronic processes would complement any such interactions.
-More details of this model as well as semi-annihilation scenarios can be found in~\cite{Berger:2014sqa}.
+Equilibrium between DM capture and DM annihilation is generically reached in the solar core~\cite{Huang:2013xfa, Berger:2014sqa}, eliminating the parametric dependence on the DM annihilation cross section.
+As a minimal assumption, we do not introduce leptonic interactions, although the model can accommodate both leptonic and hadronic couplings as independent interactions.
+More details of this model as well as of semi-annihilation scenarios can be found in~\cite{Berger:2014sqa}.

-For concreteness, we focus on a benchmark in which both components of DM are scalars.
-Both $\psi$ and $\chi$ are required to interact with quarks in order to have solar capture for the heavy component and terrestrial detection for the light component.
-We consider a model in which the interactions are mediated by a spin-1 vector boson, $Z^\prime$.
-The $Z'$ interacts with both DM and quark currents,

-where $g_{Z^\prime}$ is the coupling between $Z^\prime$ and the current of particle $P$, with $P = \{\psi,\chi,q_f\}$ labeling the different particles and $q_f$ being a quark of flavor $f$.
-The currents for the DM components are scalar,